Hello!

 I am a Professor of Anthropology at the Department of Anthropology and Cultural Research at the University of Bremen, Germany - a position I took after almost thirteen years at the Department of Anthropology at the University of Toronto.
 Before that, I was a William Rainey Harper Assistant Professor at the University of Chicago, where I also received my Ph.D.

-I am a Member of the Academia Europaea as well as current member of the Editorial Boards of Cultural Anthropology, American Ethnologist, and the Cambridge Journal of Anthropology.
+I am a Member of the Academia Europaea as well as current member of the Editorial Boards of Cultural Anthropology, American Ethnologist, Comparative Studies in Society and History (CSSH), and the Cambridge Journal of Anthropology.
 I was also an elected Member of the Executive Board of the Society for Cultural Anthropology from 2017-2022.
 Between 2019-2021 I was a member of the fabulous board of The Blackwood as well as a co-organizer of Distribute2020.

 What else?
 I grew up all over the place - Hong Kong, Johannesburg, Milan.
 After a short stint in Basel, Switzerland, I moved to Chicago, and after that to Toronto.
 I now live in Berlin with my family.